 If you’ve ever heard anything quite like Red Shadow, then my name is Nikita Khrushchev.
 Be that as it may, I can think of no other group that intersperses Marxist/Leninist parodies of old rockers with Red Shadow’s brand of frequently bizarre original ditties.

-Unfortunately, this second album is as uneven as it is unique.
+Unfortunately, Better Red, the group’s second album, is as uneven as it is unique.
 On the plus side, I’d count such tracks as “Mondo Condo,” a musically attractive assault on ripoff condominium builders; “Labor Is Value,” a 50s parody; and the sardonic “Some Drive Cars.”
-If you can relate to a vocal so sandpapery that Joe Cocker sounds like Paul Simon by comparison, you’ll probably also love “Desperate Characters,” a deftly worded comment on the dangers of everyting from paraquat to birth-control pills.
+If you can relate to a vocal so sandpapery that Joe Cocker sounds like Paul Simon by comparison, you’ll probably also love “Desperate Characters,” a deftly worded comment on the dangers of everything from paraquat to birth-control pills.

 “This Ship Is Sinking” and the anachronistic-sounding “Daddy You’ve Been Played,” on the other hand, fall flat on their witless rhetoric.
 A relatively subtle lyric, meanwhile, can’t save “Grand Rapids” from one of the most amateurish recorded vocals I’ve ever heard.
 And while “See Her Energy” offers a well-honed, humorous look at the role of housewives, it’s not nearly musical enough to be played with any regularity.